 In fact many marketing experts suggest that not running remarketing campaigns is like ‘leaving money on the table’!
 We tend to agree.

-Of course if you have an email database, simply sending regular useful emails is another great way to remarket your brand.
+Of course if you have an email database, this is another great way to remarket your brand.

 4. Find new customers using Facebook Advertising